Happy Birthday Monty Alexander

 Click here to Support Jazz on the Tube

-He got off to an early start on the piano training in classical music at six.
-At 14 he discovered jazz and recorded his first jazz album at 20.
+He began his piano training in classical music at the age of six.
+At 14, he discovered jazz and recorded his first jazz album at 20.

-Since then he’s recorded dozens more as a leader and played as a sideman with Dizzy Gillespie, Milt Jackson, and many, many others.
+Since then, he has recorded dozens more albums as a leader and has played as a sideman with Dizzy Gillespie, Milt Jackson, and many others.

-Seeing performances at the Carib Theater in Jamaica by artists like Louis Armstrong and Nat King Cole flamed his passion for the music.
-His first major venture as a musician was directing a dance orchestra (Monty and the Cyclones) that played in local Kingston, Jamaica clubs.
+His passion for music was ignited by seeing performances by artists like Louis Armstrong and Nat King Cole at the Carib Theater in Jamaica.
+His first significant venture as a musician was directing a dance orchestra called Monty and the Cyclones, which performed in local Kingston clubs.